reneeswick/routes/README.md

 ## Improvements
 - ``User Authentication``
     - Currently, the application is hard coded with a specific driver and a specific customer.
-In the future, the landing page would be a spot for any existing driver or customer could be authenticated and login.
+In the future, the landing page would be a spot for any existing driver or customer through the implementation of authentication.

 - ``Web Sockets``
-  - Future iterations would use a web socket for the customer to dynamically track their driver's approximated arrival.
+  - Future iterations would use a web socket for the customer to dynamically track their driver's approximated arrival time.

 ## Project Specs